 Any pre-existing conditions that the client had before the start of the insurance, for example chronic diseases.

-Even if the condition was discovered for the first time during the insurance period claim is not legit in case of any genetic or congenital disorders (Uniqa), AIDS\HIV unless acquired via blood transfusion (all), any type of cancer (Uniqa), any sexually transmitted diseases (all), IVF (all), pregnancy termination without medical indication (all), any pregnancy complications after 26th week of pregnancy or during childbirth (Uniqa).
+Even if the condition was discovered for the first time during the insurance period claim is not legit in case of any genetic or congenital disorders (Uniqa), AIDS\HIV unless acquired via blood transfusion (all), any type of cancer (Uniqa), any sexually transmitted diseases (all), IVF (all), pregnancy termination without medical indication (all).

 Subsequent treatment of any injuries or acute states that occurred outside Czech Republic and EU.